ChenZhao44/ChenZhao44.github.io/_posts/2020-06-21-Quantum circuits simplification and ZX-calculus.md

 end
 ```

-In the simplification scheme of [^3], we need to convert a ZX-diagram to a graph-like ZX-diagram with rules i1, i2, h and f.
+In the simplification scheme of [^3], we need to convert a ZX-diagram to a graph-like ZX-diagram with rules i1, i2, h, and f.
 Then simplify the graph-like ZX-diagram with local complementary rule and pivoting rule.
 We can accomplish these steps with the above functions.
 Simplified graph-like ZX-diagrams will be only small skeletons comparing to original large circuits.
 The only thing remained is extracting circuits from ZX-diagrams.

 ### Circuit extraction